Our Minister and Staff

 Minister: Rev. Debra Faulk

-It is such a delight to have been called to serve the Unitarian Church of Calgary.
-It feels like a homecoming as this is the very congregation where my parents first recognized themselves as Unitarian and brought me along as a toddler.
+It is such an honour to have serve the Unitarian Church of Calgary for the last 11 years.
+It has felt, in so many ways, like a homecoming as this is the very congregation where my parents first recognized themselves as Unitarian and brought me along as a toddler.
+I was called by the Unitarian Church of Calgary in August of 2010.
+Now, in May of 2021 I will be retiring with a heart filled with the good work and learning we have done in our shared ministry together.

 As a life-long Canadian Unitarian, I have found this religious tradition to be a solid foundation in my life.
 I hold a B.A. from the University of Victoria (Psychology / Anthropology) and a Master of Divinity degree from the Vancouver School of Theology.